 In 1996, Cryptologic created InterCasino, which allowed players to transfer money securely via the internet.
 Once broadband was introduced, the problem of slow internet speeds was finally remedied.
 So, by the early 2000s, developers have the necessary capabilities to establish the first truly online casinos.

 Numerous casino websites arose, as a result, the majority of which featured Flash-based games.
-As one of the first pioneers, Microgaming has helped to transform a relatively modest market into a multi-billion dollar business.
+As one of the first pioneers, pokies developer Microgaming helped to transform a relatively modest market into a multi-billion dollar business.
 As the internet grew in popularity, so did the number of businesses offering their services online.
 However, there were still a few issues with the Flash software that powered the games, and who better to bring those issues to light than Steve Jobs of Apple fame.

 A major technological breakthrough in online gaming occurred in the early 2000s, when most web-based casino games were created in Adobe Flash.
 Animated films and, of course, online casino games were made possible as a result of this.

 Because of its cross-browser interoperability and interactive features, it appeared like a perfect alternative for operators wishing to shift to browser-based gameplay.
 Players were able to effortlessly switch between registration and gaming lobbies for the first time.

 However, there were certain drawbacks.
 Plug-ins were necessary for the platform’s functionality in your browser of choice.
 Furthermore, the platform was unusable on mobile devices due to its resource-demanding and battery-draining nature.